 - the normal local natural background radiation.

-Limits on effective dose are for the sum of the relevant effective doses from external exposure in the specified time period and the committed effective dose from intakes of radionuclides in the same period.
-For adults, the committed effective dose is computed for a 50-year period after intake, whereas for children it is computed for the period up to age 70 years.
-The effective whole-body dose limit of 20 mSv is an average value over five years.
-The real limit is 100 mSv in 5 years, with not more than 50 mSv in any one year.
+Limits on effective dose are for the sum of the relevant, effective doses from external exposure in the specified period and the committed effective dose from intakes of radionuclides in the same period.
+For adults, the committed effective dose is computed for 50 years after intake, whereas for children, it is computed for the period up to 70 years.
+The effective whole-body dose limit of 20 mSv is an average value over five years, and the real limit is 100 mSv in 5 years, with no more than 50 mSv in any year.
 Toward that end, employers carefully monitor the exposure of these individuals using instruments called dosimeters worn on a position of the body representative of its exposure.
-In most situations of occupational exposure the effective dose, E, can be derived from operational quantities using the following formula:
+In most situations of occupational exposure, the effective dose, E, can be derived from operational quantities using the following formula:

 Sievert – Unit of Equivalent Dose

-In radiation protection, the sievert is a derived unit of equivalent dose and effective dose.
-The sievert represents the equivalent biological effect of the deposit of a joule of gamma rays energy in a kilogram of human tissue.
-Unit of sievert is of importance in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on radiation dosimetry in radiation therapy.
+In radiation protection, a sievert is a derived unit of equivalent dose and effective dose.
+The sievert represents the equivalent biological effect of depositing a joule of gamma rays energy in a kilogram of human tissue.
+Unit of sievert is important in radiation protection and was named after the Swedish scientist Rolf Sievert, who did a lot of the early work on radiation dosimetry in radiation therapy.

 Examples of Doses in Sieverts

 We must note that radiation is all around us.
 In, around, and above the world we live in.
 It is a natural energy force that surrounds us, and it is a part of our natural world that has been here since the birth of our planet.
 In the following points, we try to express enormous ranges of radiation exposure, which can be obtained from various sources.

 - 0.05 µSv – Sleeping next to someone